geertj/restful-api-design/forms.rst

 In my view, forms need to specify three pieces of information:

-1. How to contact the target and format the inpu.
+1. How to contact the target and format the input.
 2. A list of all available input fields.
 3. A list of constraints which which the input fields must comply.